 We admit seven students each year to study Modern Languages courses.
 This can include studying a Modern Language on its own, two Modern Languages, or one Modern Language with one of English, Classics, History or Philosophy (the Joint Schools).
 Brasenose also admits candidates for the Modern Languages & Linguistics course and for European & Middle Eastern Languages (in combination with French or German).
-The College accepts applicants for all languages offered at the University except Celtic.
+The College accepts applicants for all languages offered at the University except Celtic, Portuguese and Modern Greek.
 It particularly welcomes applicants who wish to read French and/or German.

 All students follow the same course in the first three terms up to the First Examination.
 After that there is considerable choice in literature papers and authors, between medieval, early modern and modern studies, and of options specializing in linguistic, philosophical, and historical subjects, as well as in film, art, and literary theory.